-In May 19, 2005, Revenge Of The Sith was released worldwide.
-Unlike its predecessors, the film received positive reviews from critics/fans alike, and it was also box office success, making more money than Attack Of The Clones, however, Revenge Of The Sith didn’t surpass The Phantom Menace’s box office milestone.
+In May 19, 2005, Revenge Of The Sith was released worldwide. (same year Batman Begins came out) Unlike its predecessors, the film received positive reviews from critics/fans alike, and it was also box office success, making more money than Attack Of The Clones, however, Revenge Of The Sith didn’t surpass The Phantom Menace’s box office milestone.

 The following article contains SPOILERS, due to the fact that Revenge Of The Sith has already been around and fans are still talking about very important Plot Points that lead up to The Original Trilogy.
 For those have have seen it, you’re ok, and for those who have never ever ever ever, seen it, I advise you to go watch it right now before someone online posts a meme that’ll ruin your experience as a viewer!

 Mystifying & Idiotic Qualities

 Mystifying: Ewan McGregor, Ian McDiarmid, Samuel L. Jackson, Temuera Morrison, Natalie Portman, & Christopher Lee, all did a fantastic job on their respective performances.

 Fun Fact: Speaking of Natalie, Gary Oldman was considered for the role of General Grevious, but he turned it down to work with Christopher Nolan in Batman Begins and reprising his role as Sirius Black, in Harry Potter & The Goblet Of Fire.
 If Gary accepted the role of Grivous, it could’ve been a “Leon: The Professional” reunion between Natalie & Gary.
 Can you imagine Gary’s voice yelling “EVERYONE” as he tries to fight Obi-Wan?
 That would’ve been funny!